null Skip to main content

 Free Shipping automatically applied at checkout.

 These are teas that have traveled with merchants, nomads and lover's of tea for centuries.
-Pu-erh, varietal Camellia assamica, is processed to a myriad of shapes and styles.
+Pu-erh, varietal Camellia Assamica, is processed to a myriad of shapes and styles.
 Our sampler offers two Shou or "ripe" teas and a Sheng or "raw" style.
 Sampler provides a range of Pu-erh flavors from sweet and earthy to malty and floral.
 Our sampler includes:

 • Small Leaf Pu-erh - Xi Ye - nutty, naturally sweet notes, hints of mushroom, offers a round full body and smooth mouth.
 (2 oz.)

-• Mao Cha (Mao Cha) - a Sheng or raw style grown in the mounatins near the village of Danjian, Yunnan Province.
+• Mao Cha (Mao Cha) - a Sheng or raw style grown in the mountains near the village of Danjian, Yunnan Province.
 Opens to lightly sweet, biscuity aromas, taste is herbaceous with a clean, soft finish.
 (2 oz.)

-200° - Boiling
+200° F – Boiling

 Pu-erh is the only fermented tea.
 Known as “aged teas” or black teas, Pu-erhs owe their renown to their processing which allows their flavors to enrich over time.
 Made in two general styles – raw or uncooked known as Sheng; and cooked or ripe, known as Shou or Heicha.
 Both styles, loose leaf and compressed, are enjoyed as cakes, bricks, and nuggets.